sussmanbu/ma4615-fa22-final-project-abct/content/about.md

 This comes from the file `content/about.md`.

-This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
+This is a website for the final project for MA[46]15 Data Science with R by Team ABCT.
 The members of this team are below.

-## Luis Iberico

-Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.

-## Dan Sussman
+## Bridget Zhang

-Dan is a professor in the Math/Stat department and is the instructor for the course.
+Bridget is a senior in Statistics.
+Her github account can be found at https://github.com/bridgetzhang

 <!-- Please leave in the information below -->